cfpandrade/cupra_formentor/README.md

 ![image](login_language.png)

 ## Supported Vehicles
-* Cupra Born 2021+
+* Cupra Formentor 2021+

 ## Requirements
 * Home Assistant Core *2022.7.0* or later

 ## Acknowledgments
 Special thanks to @mitch-dc for the VW ID integration foundation, @tillsteinbach for the WeConnect Python library, and Alan Gibson for adapting it to Cupra.
+This version has been specifically tailored for **Cupra Formentor** by @cfpandrade.